-And finally, up at the top, taking part but also the perennial observer in her role as a Hollywood reporter and niece of Louis B. Mayer, is Mitzi who is smiling her trademark stunning smile and tickled pink by everyone’s antics.
+And finally, up at the top, is Mitzi Cummings, Photoplay Magazine columnist and niece of Louis B. Mayer, smiling her trademark stunning smile and tickled pink by everyone’s antics.

 George, born Nathan Birnbaum in 1896 into an orthodox Jewish home, had five brothers and six sisters.
 His father was a butcher and part-time cantor (singer in the synagogue).
 George’ first performance was at the age of eight with the “Pee-wee Quartet” – four neighborhood boys whose stage was the humble street corners of the Lower East Side of Manhattan where they grew up.

 When his father passed away, George helped support the family with odd jobs and left school in the fourth grade.
-By 14, he was performing full-time and smoking his trademark cigars.
+But by 14, he was performing full-time and smoking his trademark cigars.

-When Gracie was born, her father was contracted to work in San Francisco.
-I am sure they considered it a miracle that the family survived the catastrophic 1906 earthquake, which destroyed most of the city, killed over 3,000 residents and left 75% of the population homeless.
+When Gracie was born, her father was contracted to work in San Francisco and the family survived the catastrophic 1906 earthquake, which killed over 3,000 residents and left 75% of the population homeless.

 In 1923, George and Gracie met at a show in Union Hill, New Jersey where Burns and his then partner had top billing.
 But it was Gracie that George was crazy for.
 Shortly after, he convinced her to join him and they became a couple in work and in love.
 With a $17 wedding ring (marked down to $11), George Burns made Gracie Allen his wife on January 7, 1926.

-The couple’s very first show had George as the funny guy and Gracie as the ‘straight man’, but something wasn’t working.
+The couple’s very first show had George as the funny guy and Gracie as the ‘straight man,’ but something wasn’t working.
+As Gracie recalled:

 “Of course, George had written the act for himself, with himself as the comedian and I as the straight man.
 But the funny thing – my straight lines got the laughs.
 People laughed twice as hard at my not being funny as they laughed at George’s being funny.